Macron's candidate for Paris mayor quits over sexting row

 PARIS (Reuters) - French President Emmanuel Macron suffered a setback on Friday when one of his closest lieutenants, Benjamin Griveaux, pulled out of the race to become mayor of Paris after it was alleged he sent sexual images to a woman who is not his wife.

-“I have decided to withdraw my candidacy from the municipal election,” said Griveaux.
+“I have decided to withdraw my candidacy from the municipal election,” Griveaux said in a video statement.

-“For more than a year my family and I were subjected to defamatory, false statements, anonymous attacks, the disclosure of private and stolen conversations and death threats,” he said.
+He said he and his family had been subjected to months of anonymous statements defaming him, and threats to disclose private conversations stolen from him.

-He said a new level had been reached on Thursday with “websites and social networks carrying ignoble attacks about my private life.”
+A new level had been reached on Thursday with “websites and social networks carrying ignoble attacks about my private life,” he said

-A Russian dissident artist, Pyotr Pavlensky, published screenshots of an online chat which he said was between Griveaux and a woman who is not his wife.
+A Russian dissident artist, Pyotr Pavlensky, published screenshots of an online chat which he said was between Griveaux and a woman who is not his wife and exposed his “hypocrisy”.

 The chat included a video showing a man’s genitals.
 Griveaux has not disputed that he sent the messages.